Skip to main content

 Once a loved one agrees to go into rehab, supporting them through the process is crucial for their recovery.
 While they’re undergoing treatment, your encouragement, understanding, and assistance can make a significant difference in their progress.

-Begin by educating yourself about addiction and the recovery process so you can better understand what your loved one is going through.
+Knowing how to help a loved one with addiction can begin by educating yourself about addiction and the recovery process so you can better understand what your loved one is going through.

 Ways to support a loved one in rehab: